The Best Bars & Lounges for a DIY Disney Monorail Pub Crawl

 Tips and tricks: Get your drink to go!
 Just ask your bartender for a to-go cup and wander around the resort at your leisure.
 One of our readers, Michelle, recommends grabbing a drink to go and heading to the outdoor patio under the monorail line for fireworks views.

 The Steakhouse 71 Lounge is first come, first serve.

 Vibe: Casual sophistication and retro Walt Disney World

-Tips and tricks: Check in with the hostess at the elevators to inquire whether or not bar seating is available; there’s no reservation needed to sit at the bar, and the menu is the same.
+Tips and tricks: Check in with the hostess at the elevators to inquire whether or not bar seating is available; there’s no reservation needed to sit at the bar.
 Visit at sunset for magical views!

 Vibe: Sophisticated and romantic